swkim95/dual-readout_TB/README.md

 - In this exercise, we'll use `TBavgTimeStructure.cc` script in `/dual-readout_TB/analysis`

-- Detailed instructions are available in `TBavgTimeStructure.cc` script itself
+- Detailed instructions are available in `TBavgTimeStructure.cc` script itself.
+Please open it and solve the exercise problems.

 - After filling all your answers in `TBavgTimeStructure.cc`, compile it and run it to save average time structure root file
     ```sh